-AUNT BEA'S S Coortesy of Gil Gillespie via sisters Beatrice and Bernice Heuser who brought the beans from Louisiana to Norfolk, VA ~ 1960.
+AUNT BEA'S S 🌞 💈 60 days.
+[Family heirloom, original seed courtesy of Gil Gillespie via sisters Beatrice and Bernice Heuser who brought the beans from Louisiana to Norfolk, VA - 1960.
 Introduced 2015 by SESE.]
 4-6 in. curved pods, green with purple streaks.
 Vigorous plants, give this one extra space on the trellis.
-"Rebranching" habit gives new growth and more beans right up to frost. #13518 Pkt (~46 seeds) \$3.25
+"Rebranching" habit gives new growth and more beans right up to frost. #13518 Pkt (~46 seeds) \$3.50

-BACK!
-BLACK-SEEDED KENTUCKY WONDER S 275 days.
+BLACK-SEEDED KENTUCKY WONDER S 🌞 💈 75 days.
 [Central Ohio heirloom.
 Original seed from Tom Knoche's Aunt Marge, who kept this variety alive for 60 years.]
 Germinates well in cool soil.
 Good flavor and texture.
-6-8 in. stringless, fleshy, fiberless pods. #13511 Pkt (-45 seeds) \$3.25 CHEROKEE CORNFIELD S 58 days.
+6-8 in. stringless, fleshy, fiberless pods. #13511 Pkt (~45 seeds) \$3.50

+CHEROKEE CORNFIELD S 58 days.
 Heirloom with pretty earthtone shades and markings.
 Yields well, especially when grown up corn stalks.
 The story goes that the different color varieties should not be separated out or else they will barely flower - that much like a family, they are stronger when kept together.
-Traditionally eaten as a shelly bean - boil the pods like one would with edamame, then pop the small beans out of their pods. #13513 Pkt (-42 seeds) \$2.50 GRANDMA NELLIE'S YELLOW MUSHROOM OG S 56 56 days.
-[Original seed from Marge Mozelisky, given to her by her grandmother.]
-Has the unusual characteristic of tasting somewhat like mushrooms when cooked.
-Tender when picked at 5 in., this bean is a true treasure.
-Heavy yielder of light yellow pods. #13512 Pkt (~39 seeds) \$3.25
+Traditionally eaten as a shelly bean - boil the pods like one would with edamame, then pop the small beans out of their pods. #13513 Pkt (~42 seeds) \$2.75